-I am Betsy Lowery: wife, mother, knitter, preacher’s daughter, seminary grad, church employee, North Carolina native, and author of two books (and counting) about living with faith in God in response to His faithfulness to us.
+I am Betsy Lowery: wife, mother, knitter, preacher’s daughter, seminary grad, church employee, North Carolina native, and author of three books about living with faith in God as a response to His faithfulness to us.

 When God called me into Christian ministry, only He knew the path ahead – a seminary degree in Christian Education, moving to Alabama (where I’d never set foot before) to start my adult life as an employee at Woman’s Missionary Union national office, starting a family, transitioning to church staff support work and developing a personal ministry of writing.

 My first book, Pause: Everyday Prayers for Everyday Women, is still “out there” for purchase online.
 Eleven years after it was published, I completed my first novel and I am currently writing a sequel.
 Neither is published yet, but stay tuned.
 When I need a break from writing, I get my knitting out.
 (And vice versa.)
-I’ve knitted everything from sweaters and skirts to place mats and Christmas ornaments, and I love trying new patterns as well as coaching and encouraging newer knitters.
-Follow these adventures at Long Tail and Short Tales.
+I’ve knitted everything from sweaters and skirts to mop covers and Christmas ornaments, and I love trying new patterns as well as coaching and encouraging newer knitters.
+I am a proud, active member of Greater Birmingham Fiber Guild and even managed to find myself the group’s newletter editor for 2018 and 2019.
+Follow my knitting adventures on Instagram (@theknittinghour) and at Long Tail and Short Tales.

 A confirmed morning person, I am driven (*PUN ALERT*) to leave home ahead of most traffic in order to start the day with quiet time in a church classroom or at Panera Bread, where knitting or writing over breakfast is ideal in an atmosphere with just enough background noise.